-Lovastatin is used to lower the risk of stroke, heart attack, and other heart complications in people with diabetes, coronary heart disease, or other risk factors
+Lovastatin is used to lower the risk of stroke, heart attack, and other heart complications in adults with diabetes, coronary heart disease, or other risk factors.

-Lovastatin may also be used for other purposes not listed in this medication guide.
+Lovastatin may also be used for purposes not listed in this medication guide.

 a thyroid disorder; or

-Lovastatin can cause a condition that results in the breakdown of skeletal muscle tissue, leading to kidney failure.
-This condition may be more likely to occur in older adults and in people who have kidney disease or poorly controlled hypothyroidism (underactive thyroid).
+Lovastatin can cause the breakdown of muscle tissue, which can lead to kidney failure.
+This happens more often in older adults or people who have kidney disease or poorly controlled hypothyroidism (underactive thyroid).

 How should I take lovastatin?

-Lovastatin is only part of a complete program of treatment that also includes diet, exercise, and weight control.
-Follow your diet, medication, and exercise routines very closely.
+Lovastatin is only part of a complete treatment program that may also include diet, exercise, and weight control.
+Follow your doctor's instructions very closely.